Banamine-S Injectable SolutionThis page contains information on Banamine-S Injectable Solution for veterinary use.

 Since many NSAIDs possess the potential to produce gastrointestinal ulceration, concomitant use of flunixin meglumine with other anti-inflammatory drugs, such as other NSAIDs and corticosteroids, should be avoided.

 Not for use in breeding swine.
-The reproductive effects of BANAMINE-S Injectable Solution have not been investigated in this class of swine.
+The reproductive effects of BANAMINE-S (flunixin meglumine injection) have not been investigated in this class of swine.

 Intramuscular injection may cause local tissue irritation and damage.
 In an injection site irritation study, the tissue damage did not resolve in all animals by Day 28 post-injection.
 This may result in trim loss of edible tissue at slaughter.